 Battlerager, what an interesting concept, your armor is your weapon.
-However, the Spiked Armor was restrictive, and the features don't take advantage of the description of the primal path.
-This leads to competition with the Path of the Berserker, so I tried to solve both issues by making Battlerager unique in the face of the other primal paths while being interesting in its features.
+However, Spiked Armor is restrictive, and the features don't take advantage of the description of the primal path.
+This also leads to competition with the Path of the Berserker, so I tried to solve both issues by making Battlerager unique in the face of the other primal paths with focusing on defensives and mobility.

-Starting strong, Battlerager armor is not necessarily a terrible feature.
-Yet, the Spiked Armor is its own armor rather than a modified version of an existing armor.
-What if you were to wear a dire porcupine's hide, or utilize my dwarven features to apply spikes to an armor that provides a better AC than 14 + your Dex (max. +2)?
+Starting strong, Battlerager Armor is not necessarily a terrible feature, yet the Spiked Armor is its own armor rather than a modified version of an existing armor.
+What if you were to wear a dire porcupine's hide or want to apply spikes to an armor that provides a better AC than 14 + your Dex (max. +2)?
 In addition, why do you only do a set 3 damage when you are in a grappling situation?
 These were the questions answered in my revision.
-In addition, Dwarven Upkeep provides a way to emphasize the dwarven craftsmanship and upkeep of the armor you will be wearing.
-In the heat of combat, quick, repair that gap in my armor in between rages.
+Then, Dwarven Upkeep provides a way to emphasize the dwarven craftsmanship and upkeep of the armor you will be wearing.
+In the heat of combat, it quickly repairs one's armor in between rages.

-At 6th level, Spiked Retribution fits perfectly rather than a 14th-level feature.
+At 6th level, Spiked Retribution fits perfectly here rather than a 14th-level feature.
 A simple benefit to something you would want to be able to do early on.
 However, I rebalanced it by making it a reaction-based attack to increase damage and involvement of the player.
-The Reckless Attack benefit is to capture what was lost with the removal of the Reckless Abandon feature.
+The Reckless Attack benefit is to capture what was lost with removing the Reckless Abandon feature.
 Battlerager Charge has similar issues as it proved better as an earlier feature rather than a lackluster later one.
-However, it received an additional benefit since I removed Reckless Abandon, and it pairs well with the existing benefits of the feature without overpowering it.
+However, it received an additional benefit to pair well with the existing benefits of the feature without overpowering it.

 At 10th level, I added the Piercing Spikes feature to enhance one's spiked armor without needing to delve into the crafting items area.
 For what I researched, most players enjoy a Battlerager that is mobile on the battlefield.
 This reflects the changes to Battlerager Charge I mentioned earlier, but it also comes into play with this feature.
-After using the Dash action, you can deal more damage to structures to burst into an area your party needs to be as long as you can break through the materials of said structures.
-You are now a living battering ram, and I believe that can lead to some entertaining situations and creative combat strategies.
+After using the Dash action, you can deal more damage to structures to burst into an area where your party needs you.
+You are now a living battering ram, which leads to some entertaining situations and creative combat strategies.

 Lastly, at 14th level, I changed Battlerager Vigor to be more in line with maintaining a presence on the battlefield.
-I decided to base this idea on Barbarian's Relentless Rage feature alongside temporary hit points.
-If this is a concern in your D&D games, then I suggest changing the temporary hit points it also provides to the player to regaining hit points instead.
+I decided to base this on Barbarian's Relentless Rage feature alongside some temporary hit points.